 - The work and office culture – sorting office waste, turning off the equipment after work.

-- We are a tech company and its already 2 decades in the new millennium, meaning a lot of work can be done remotely and no commute is needed as some of us prefer to work from their chosen locations.
+- We are a tech company and already two decades into the new millennium.
+A lot of the work that we do can be remote.
+No commute is necessary, as some of us prefer to work from their chosen locations.

-- We have invested in various tools that a lot of us need, but do not have to buy separately.
-We lend these tools to our employees, so they would not have to buy their own, thus reducing the consumption collectively.
+- We have invested in various tools that many of us need, but do not have to buy separately.
+We lend these tools to our employees, so they would not have to buy their own, thus collectively reducing the consumption.

-Inspired?
-Take a test to see if you can also improve your carbon footprint as an individual or a family.
+Does any of this inspire you?
+Take a test to see if you can reduce your carbon footprint as an individual or a family.